-River of Art is an annual arts festival held on the far South Coast of NSW.
+River of Art is an annual arts festival held on the NSW far South Coast.

 River of Art is proudly supported by the NSW Government through Destination NSW, Regional Arts NSW and Create NSW.
 Support is also received from the Eurobodalla Shire Council and local businesses.

 Now entering its fourteenth year, the festival continues to evolve.

 In 2019, River of Art will promote around 100 events showcasing local arts and performance in a ten day festival from 17 to 27 May 2019.

 - musical, theatre, poetry, comedy and other performances

 - exhibitions, shows and sales from local groups and individuals

 - open studios – where artists open their workspaces to visitors

 - art on parade – where local businesses show works from local artists in pop-up galleries in Eurobodalla shopfronts